orakaro/The-introduction-to-RxSwift-you-have-been-missing/README.md

   return "https://api.github.com/users/" + String(random)
 }
 ```
-This will close and reload *all suggestion*, rather than just only the one user tapped on.
+This will close and reload *all suggestions*, rather than just only the one user tapped on.
 There are a couple of different ways of solving this, and to keep it interesting, we will solve it by reusing previous responses.
 The API's response page size is 100 users while we were using just 3 of those, so there is plenty of fresh data available.
 No need to request more.